dashpay/docs/wallets/hardware.rst

 The $129 KeepKey hardware wallet features a large screen and 100% open source firmware to guarantee the security of your private keys.
-KeepKey has supported Dash since firmware version 4.2.10, released on March 28, 2017.
+KeepKey has supported Dash since firmware version 4.2.10, released on March 28, 2017, and added support for InstantSend in firmware version 5.7.2, released on September 5, 2018.
 Follow these instructions to begin using Dash on your KeepKey device.

 - Site: https://www.keepkey.com
 - Review: https://coincentral.com/keepkey-wallet-review